bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 ### PhiX read removal

 PhiX reads are commonly used as a positive control for Illumina sequencing.
 During assembly, PhiX reads are considered contaminants and if retained, a misassembled genome will be formed.
 Therefore, a PhiX reference file is required and a default [PhiX reference file](../bin/PhiX_NC_001422.1.fasta) is included with this pipeline.
-More information on PhiX removal using BBDuk can be found [here](../modules/local/remove_phix_bbduk/README.md).
+Please see the [PhiX removal using  BBDuk documentation](../modules/local/remove_phix_bbduk/README.md) for more information.

 <details markdown="1">
 <summary><strong>QC Steps</strong></summary>

 - The PhiX reference genome that is used with BBDuk to remove sequence reads must be accessible and meet a minimum file size `[Default: 5k]`.

-- FastQ files after PhiX removal are checked to ensure that they meet a minimum file size before continuing on to downstream processes `[Default: 25M]`.
+- FastQ files after PhiX removal are checked to ensure that they meet a minimum file size before continuing to downstream processes `[Default: 25M]`.
 This is to halt analysis of a sample mostly containing PhiX reads rather than the sample DNA itself.

 </details>